thirumurugan1672005-dot/walk-python/Phase-1/Day02.md

 3.IronPython : For .NET and C#
 4.Numba : Peformance enhacement for Numpy or math related loops 5.PyPy: which makes execution still faster

+# Frozen Binaries
+Frozen binaries means the bundling the interpetor , PVM, standard library to give into executables so you can run without installing python